| NEW TECHNOLOGY

 Office Automation

-- One of the first definitions of the new organizational design required to maximize quality of life and productivity in the modern office
+- One of the first definitions of the new organizational design required to maximize quality of

 by Cal Pava, 1984